ConnerKT/project-cha/README.md

 # project-cha

-project cha is a video call application
+Project cha is a video chat application that will allow users to randomly call users.